I have worked on mobile, Big Data Applications and eCommerce Applications across a plethora of industries..

 American First Finance

-I developed the customer experience design and worked with all the C-Level executives in the company to craft a vision for the company corporate website.
+As the Director of UX I developed the customer experience design and worked with all the C-Level executives in the company to craft a vision for the company corporate website.
 When I started at AFF, their website resembled something from the 80’s and their image was not one to promote trust that the company was indeed cutting edge or had technology new customers might want to use based on the serious lack of design on the corporate site.
 Explaining this concept to C-Level executives and sales was no easy task and content gathering and creation were probably one of the biggest struggles I have had in my career because their desire for a new corporate website was minimal.
-Once complete however the company gained over 40% new revenue and additional holistic companies that used the sight to sign on and receive their financing options for their store customers.
-It was a remarkable turnaround in the last quarter of 2017 that I believe was in large part to the new corporate image and branding I implemented.
+Once complete however the company gained over 40% new portfolio growth and additional vertical industries that used the corporate website to sign up and receive their financing options for their in store customers.
+It was a remarkable turnaround in the last quarter of 2017 that was in large part to the new corporate image and branding I implemented.

 I worked with all the departments to get the statistics to show what a great year American First Finance had after the implementation of the corporate website and branding changes.